 “‘Be My Baby’ is a gentle comedy with a memorable catharsis that will make you feel warm all over,” commented Director Daniel Weston.

 Keith Sutton and Jeanne Nagurny are John Campbell and Maud Kinch.
 William Renninger and Hannah Thompson portray newlyweds Christy McCall and Gloria Nance.
 Olivia Grugan and George Baumer play multiple roles.

 “It’s wonderful to work with a veteran cast of hardworking people,” added Thompson.
 “The show is very funny, and we are planning to spice it up every night.”

-Jeanne Nagurny directs and costumes this production.
-The set design is by Don Dietz with sound design is by Rick Brown.
-Lighting is designed by Keith Sutton with technical production by Barbara Hughes.
+Joining Weston will be assistant director Hunter McVey, and John Catanese III is the stage manager.
+Jeanne Nagurny costumes this production with sound design by Rick Brown.
+Lighting is designed by Keith Sutton and John Catanese III with technical production by Barbara Hughes.
+Set design is by Don Dietz.

-“Lend Me a Tenor” will continue on May 27th and 28th and June 2nd, 3rd, and 4th at 8:00 p.m.
-Sunday matinee showings are May 29th and June 5th at 2:30 p.m.
-Ticket prices are $12 for regular admission, $10 for seniors (age 60 and older) and students (age 6 and older).
+“Be My Baby” will continue on June 2nd, 7th, 8th, and 9th at 7:30 p.m.
+Sunday matinee showings are June 3rd and 10th at 2:00 p.m.
+Ticket prices are $15 for regular admission and $13 for seniors (age 60 and older) and students (age 6 and older).
 For reservations call 814-627.0311.
-The Playhouse is located at 11680 Raystown Rd, Huntingdon, PA, five miles South of Huntingdon Borough right on Rt.
+The Playhouse is located at 11680 Raystown Rd, Huntingdon, PA, five miles South of Huntingdon Borough on Rt.
 26 in the Village of McConnellstown.
 For more information, please check the website at www.littletheater.com, like us on Facebook (The Playhouse at McConnellstown), or follow us on Twitter @LittleTheater.